© All rights reserved to Barnea Jaffa Lande Law offices

 Israeli Tech in 2032: Anat Even-Chen in Geektime

 Ahead of Israeli Independence Day, Geektime published an article asking experts to predict what Israel will be like in ten years.
-As an expert in the privacy field, Anat Even-Chen was asked to provided her prediction for the data protection field.
-Anat believes legislation will continue to concern itself with individuals' privacy and eventually there will be a uniform standardization between companies and countries regarding the issue of privacy.
+As experts in the privacy field, we were asked to provide our prediction for the data protection field.
+We believe legislation will continue to focus on individuals' privacy, and eventually, there will be uniform standardization between companies and countries regarding privacy issues.

 February 3, 2022